HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 How to make Strawberry Mango Sumer Salsa

-Minimal equipment is need for preparing this fruit salsa.
-You will need only a cutting board, a cook’s knife or paring knife, and a medium-size bowl for mixing.
+Minimal equipment is needed for preparing this fruit salsa.
+You will need only a cutting board, a cook’s knife or paring knife, and a medium-sized bowl for mixing.

 Begin by rinsing the strawberries under cold water and removing the stems with a cook’s knife or paring knife.
-Cutting against the cutting board, cut each strawberry in half, cut again down the middle, and then crosswise, dicing into uniform-sized chunks until all the berries are cut.
-Measure as you go by measuring the berries as you cut them into a measuring cup before adding to the bowl.
+Cut each strawberry in half against the cutting board, cut again down the middle, and then crosswise, dicing into uniform-sized chunks until all the berries are cut.
+Measure as you go by measuring the berries and cutting them into a measuring cup before adding them to the bowl.

 To prepare the mango, you will slice the fruit into three parts: the two sides and the core.
 Do not remove the skin.
-Place the mango onto the cutting board holding the fruit upright on its end.
+Place the mango onto the cutting board, holding the fruit upright.
 Find the tallest side.
 The pit will be along that line.
-You will want to slice parallel in a downward motion towards the cutting board, lengthwise and a little off-center from the core, carefully slice, keeping your fingers away from the knife blade, slicing off half the mango while directing your knife towards the center of the mango.
+You will want to slice vertically towards the cutting board, lengthwise, and slightly off-center from the core.
+Carefully slice, keeping your fingers away from the knife blade and slicing off half the mango while directing your knife towards the center of the mango.

-Carefully turn each of the mango halves inside-out by pressing the skin side outwards with your thumbs so that the fruit side with the cut cubes are sticking out.
-Now you can cut the fruit from the skin easily with a cook’s knife or paring knife.
+Carefully turn each mango half inside-out by pressing the skin side outwards with your thumbs so that the fruit side with the cut cubes sticks out.
+Now, you can easily cut the fruit from the skin with a cook’s knife or paring knife.
 Alternatively, you may also use a spoon to scoop the cubes out with the edge of the spoon, leaving the skin behind.
 Add the mango to the bowl.

 Cut each jalapeno half into julienne strips, then turn and finely dice before adding to the bowl.

-Prepare the onion by cutting the bulb in half, slicing downward through the root against the cutting board.
-Peel away any dry or damaged layers leaving the root end intact.
-With the onion half lying flat against the cutting board, cut several vertical slices into each onion half, being careful not to slice through the root end.
-Turn and slice horizontally downwards across and through the vertical cuts to finely dice before adding to the bowl.
+Prepare the onion by cutting the bulb in half and slicing it downward through the root against the cutting board.
+Peel away any dry or damaged layers, leaving the root end intact.
+With the onion half lying flat against the cutting board, cut several vertical slices into each half, careful not to slice through the root end.
+Turn and slice horizontally downwards across and through the vertical cuts to fine dice before adding to the bowl.

 Finally, add the vinegar, honey or sugar, and salt to the bowl and lightly stir to incorporate.

-Refrigerate the salsa mixture 15-30 minutes for the flavors to begin to develop before serving.
+Refrigerate the salsa mixture for 15-30 minutes for the flavors to develop before serving.

 Strawberry Mango Summer Salsa Pinterest graphic